 Skellig Michael (Sceilig Mhichil) was first settled by Gaelic Christian monks somewhere between the sixth and eight centuries, although some say it was as early as the fifth century.
 It was abandoned sometime in the 12th century; the island changed hands a few times, then became a UNESCO World Heritage site in 1996.
 And it is the location–with no CGI needed, except the Millennium Falcon parked on the edge–of the final scene in The Force Awakens.
 A handful of licenses are granted every year for boat operators to land 12 passengers per day between May and October, but the weather in that part of the Atlantic can be so rough that it’s fairly common for tours to get canceled at the last minute.
 Thus my phone call the night before.

-The monastery itself is 600 steps from sea level, accessed mostly by a series of stone steps.
+The monastery itself is 600 steps from sea level, accessed mostly by a series of stone stairs.
 The island is also home to protected populations of puffins and several other types of nesting seabirds.
 After we’d climbed a short distance, we met a guide whose job it was to tell us to be careful, stay on the path, and don’t step on the birds’ nesting areas.

 That was the sum total of our direction.
 No waivers, no restrooms, no gift shop or cheesy Luke Skywalker toys, and virtually no fences or hand rails.
 Just steps.
 Lots and lots of steps.